Location - Bowling Green Bay National Park, North Queensland, Australia

 This rock hop, boulder scramble and bush bash is a good beginners walk and might earn you a sense of accomplishment.
 The view and swimming hole at North Falls / Sandy Falls are quite a nice place to visit.
 The section of creek between the fig tree pool falls and the top falls is fairly rugged.
-It is only 873 meters as the crow flies (but 200 metre elevation increase), and takes up to 1 hour of steep bush bashing to get around the large boulders and drop-offs – unless you're a comfortable boulderer.
+It is only 873 meters as the crow flies (but with a 200 metre elevation increase), and takes up to one hour of steep bush bashing to get around the large boulders and drop-offs - unless you're a skilled boulderer.
 This walk provides a few good waterfalls and mountain creek scenery.